Optimizing Your Images for SEO

 Step 3 – Compress Your Images

 Well, the faster your image loads, the better your page will perform in search.
 Page speed is a significant factor for ranking on Google and other search engines.
-So work on getting your images to load as fast as possible without sacrificing quality.
+So, work on getting your images to load as fast as possible without sacrificing quality.

 Step 4 – Make Sure to Use Alt-Attribute Text on Your Image(s)